 (ACSQHC 2021)

-Policies and procedures are particularly crucial in healthcare as it is an industry that is very familiar with crisis; healthcare organisations endure a high rate of liability risks.
+Policies and procedures are particularly crucial in healthcare, an industry that is very familiar with crises.
+Healthcare organisations endure a high rate of liability risks.
 When appropriate policies and procedures are in place, an incident is easier to navigate (PowerDMS 2020a).

 This is because procedures outline the actions that an employee and manager should take when an incident occurs.
-Additionally, reviewing policies, procedures and incident reports may help those in leadership positions to identify what went wrong and prevent incidents from reoccurring (Kenyon 2018).
+Additionally, reviewing policies, procedures and incident reports may help those in leadership positions to identify what went wrong and prevent incidents from reoccurring (PowerDMS 2020a).

 Policy and Procedure Review